Uzoamaka126/my-essentialism-app-frontend/README.md

 Built using React with Chakra-UI as main styling library.
 Other third party libraries include:
 * [date-fns](date-fns.org/)

 Backend was built with NodeJs + PostgreSQL and is hosted on Heroku.
+You can view the code here: [here](https://github.com/Uzoamaka126/essentialism-backend)

 Deployed Link: [here](https://jolly-pasteur-2fc198.netlify.app/)